How to Build Your Own Villa in Bali as Foreigners

 Read More: How Much Does an Architect Cost in Bali?

-Step 3: Get Your Permits
+Step 4: Get Your Building Permits Approved

 • IMB (Izin Mendirikan Bangunan) / PBG: The legal permit to build your villa.
 It confirms your plans meet zoning, safety, and environmental standards.